 Celebrities with your face shape: Rihanna, Cameron Diaz, Angelina Jolie, Sandra Bullock

 If someone drew lines connecting the center of your hairline to your cheekbones and down to your chin, it would create a diamond shape—hence, the name.
-Diamond-faced women have pointed chins and high cheekbones.
+Diamond faces have pointed chins and high cheekbones.
 The main difference between a diamond-shaped face and a heart-shaped face is the hairline—if you have a diamond-shaped face, your hairline will be narrower.

 Celebs with your face shape: Jennifer Lopez, Vanessa Hudgens, Ashley Greene